Modeling Data Movement Performance on Heterogeneous Architectures: Introduction

 \section{Introduction}

 Parallel architectures are continually advancing in compute power and energy efficiency, allowing for increasingly large high performance computing (HPC) applications.
-However, the performance of parallel applications often lags far behind the hardware capabilities.
+However, the performance of parallel applications often lags behind the hardware capabilities.
 There is a large effort to improve the performance and scalability of parallel applications, from numerical algorithms to machine learning methods, on state-of-the-art architectures.

 The parallel performance of applications varies greatly with machine architecture, job partition, and compiler.
-This performance variance is in large part due to data movement, from memory access to inter-process communication.
-The cost of data movement is often unpredictable, varying with memory layer and relative locations of sending and receiving processes.
-Moreover, data movement bottlenecks are amplified on heterogeneous architectures, with flop rates greatly increased on GPUs while having only limited performance with inter-GPU data movement.
-Furthermore, data movement variation is also magnified on heterogeneous architectures as the number of viable paths between two GPUs is increased.
+This performance variance is largely due to data movement, from memory access to inter-process communication.
+The cost of data movement is often unpredictable, varying with the memory layer and the relative locations of sending and receiving processes.
+Moreover, data movement bottlenecks are amplified on heterogeneous architectures, with high flop rates on GPUs in comparison to the limited speeds of inter-GPU data movement.
+Furthermore, data movement variation is also magnified on heterogeneous architectures as the number of viable communication paths between two GPUs is increased.

 Performance models, such as the max-rate model~\cite{2016GrOlSa_pingpong}, can be used to analyze the cost of communication, allowing users to pinpoint application bottlenecks.
 Performance model measurements, including message latency and per-byte transport rates, can be used to analyze all communication for a single compiler on one computer.
 Therefore, measurements at small scales can provide an accurate analysis of costs and bottlenecks at larger scales.
-In addition, these models can expose performance bugs in the application as well as in lower-level libraries, such as MPI and CUDA\@.
+In addition, these models can expose performance bugs in applications as well as in lower-level libraries, such as MPI and CUDA\@.

 In this paper, we present performance models for data movement on both Summit~\cite{summit} and Lassen~\cite{lassen}.
+We fit these models to both Spectrum MPI and MVAPICH2-GDR implementations.
 We analyze the various paths of inter-GPU communication, and present a novel strategy for communicating large amounts of data between GPUs on different nodes.
-Finally, we apply the various inter-node data movement optimizations to the \texttt{MPI\_Allreduce} collective, improving the performance of large reductions across 16 nodes by $4--6\times$ on both Summit and Lassen.
+Finally, we present MPI collective case studies, which show that the performance models accurately predict optimal communication strategies.